Time-Varying Graph Learning with Constraints on Graph Temporal Variation

 where $\widehat{{\bf W}}$ is the estimated weighted adjacency matrix, and ${\bf W^{\ast}}$ is the ground truth.
 It reflects the accuracy of edge weights on the estimated graph.
 The F-measure is given by

-where the true positive (tp) is the number of edges that are included both in $\widehat{{\bf W}}$ and ${\bf W^{\ast}}$, the false positive (fn) is the number of edges that are not included in $\widehat{{\bf W}}$ but are included in ${\bf W^{\ast}}$, and the false positive (fp) is the number of edges that are included in $\widehat{{\bf W}}$ but are not included in ${\bf W^{\ast}}$.
-The F-measure, which is the harmonic average of the precision and recall, represents the accuracy of the estimated graph topology.
-The F-measure takes values between 0 and 1.
-The higher the F-measure is, the higher the performance of capturing graph topology is.
+where the true positive (tp) is the number of edges that are included both in $\widehat{{\bf W}}$ and ${\bf W^{\ast}}$, the false positive (fp) is the number of edges that are not included in $\widehat{{\bf W}}$ but are included in ${\bf W^{\ast}}$, and the false negative (fn) is the number of edges that are included in $\widehat{{\bf W}}$ but are not included in ${\bf W^{\ast}}$.
+The F-measure, the harmonic average of the precision and recall, represents the accuracy of the estimated graph topology and takes values between 0 and 1.
+The higher the F-measure is, the higher the performance of capturing the graph topology is.

-In this experiment, our goal is to compare all the methods based on their best achievable performance.
-We perform Monte-Carlo simulations for each method to find the parameters minimizing relative error.
-Note that as shown in the next section, fixed parameters still work well for our graph learning with real dataset.
-For SGL-Smooth, TGL-Tikhonov, TGL-FLasso, and TGL-GLTV, $\alpha$ is selected by fine-tuning, and $\beta$ is selected from the following set:

-where $z_{\rm max} = \max_{i \neq j} ({\bf Z})_{ij}$.
-The parameter $\eta$ for TGL-FLasso and TGL-GLTV is selected from 0.1 to 2 in steps of 0.1.
+We perform Monte-Carlo simulations for each method to find the parameters minimizing the relative error.
+Note that, as shown in the next section, fixed parameters still work well for our graph learning with real-world data.
+For SGL-Smooth, TGL-Tik, and the proposed methods, $\alpha$ is selected by fine-tuning, and $\beta$ is fixed to $\beta=0.05$.
+The parameter $\eta$ for all TGL methods is selected from 0.1 to 2 in steps of 0.1 to achieve the best relative error.
 The parameter for SGL-GLasso is selected by the method described in \cite{egilmez2017}.
-The tolerance value $\epsilon$ in Algorithm \ref{alg1} is set to $1.0 \times 10^{-3}$.
-We evaluate the performance for each method with the different number of data samples $K = \{1, 5, 10, 25, 50, 100 \}$ and measure the average of the relative error and the F-measure over all the time frames.
+The tolerance value $\epsilon$ in \autoref{alg1} is set to $1.0 \times 10^{-3}$.
+We evaluate the performance of each method using different data sample sizes, $K = \{1, 5, 10, 25, 50, 100\}$, and measure the average relative error and F-measure for each sample size across 10 independent trials.
 Note that SGL-GLasso is not evaluated with $K=1$ because the sample covariance used in SGL-GLasso cannot be calculated.